Shelikhov/Ansible/k8s/README.md

 Roles:
 - containerd - to prepare net modules (overlay, br_netfilter) and install containerd as ContainerRuntime;
 - kube_tools - to install kubelet, kubeadm, kubectl.

+Prerequesites:
+To replace variables in inventory and vars files.